-Strong growth in international and domestic electronic card spending in the Manawatu region due to strong growth in spending in Palmerston North:
+There was strong growth in domestic electronic card spending through the Paymark network in the Manawatu region in May

-- International card retail spending in Palmerston North increased by 14% in February (compared with February 2013) while overall international card spending in New Zealand increased by 6%
+Domestic card retail spending in the Manawatu region increased by 7.6% in May (compared with May 2013) while overall domestic card spending in New Zealand also increased by 7.6%,